Transcript #54: PyAnnotate your way to the future

 00:17 Totally.

-00:24 Spaces is awesome.
-It's like AWS S3 but 10 times better.
+00:25 It's like AWS S3, but 10 times better.

-00:29 maybe even more so.
-I'll tell you more about that later.
+00:30 I'll tell you more about that later.

 00:31 But Brian, you have some fantastic news for the stability of Python open source infrastructure, right?

-00:39 Yes, this just came out yesterday, an announcement that the Python Software Foundation has awarded a $170,000 grant that the money came from the Mozilla open source program and it's to improve the sustainability of PyPI.
+00:39 This just came out yesterday, an announcement that the Python Software Foundation has awarded a $170,000 grant that the money came from the Mozilla open source program.

-00:56 that is our packaging index that everybody uses.
+00:56 That is our packaging index that everybody uses.

-01:06 It's a ways back.
-It's in like the 60s, 70s range in the episode number.
+01:07 It's in the 60s, 70s range in the episode number.

-01:10 But this has been a really big problem and it's really been like on the shoulders of Donald Stuft to just keep pip and PyPI running, right?
+01:12 And it's really been on the shoulders of Donald Stuffed to just keep pip and PyPI running, right?

 01:20 There are other people involved with trying to keep it up and running.

-01:39 So there's a big gap there and we need some work.
-So there's a lot of people that have asked, this warehouse thing, I thought it was going to become the new PyPI, what's up?
+01:43 So there's a lot of people that have asked, this warehouse thing, I thought it was going to become the new PyPI.

-02:07 >> There are some administrative capabilities that, for instance, if you're pushing up a new package, you will notice.
+02:07 There are some administrative capabilities that, for instance, if you're pushing up a new package, you will notice.

 02:14 You still have to go use the old API to create an account.

-02:20 There are some backwards compatible administrative capabilities that are needed in order to get this going and farther.
+02:19 And there are some backwards compatible administrative capabilities that are needed in order to get this going and farther.

-02:27 Also, it's used by so many people that we have to migrate slowly, a little bit slowly and carefully, and hopefully this grant will be enough to at least get us started and get that done.
+02:27 And also, it's used by so many people that we kind of have to migrate slowly, a little bit slowly and carefully.

-02:41 So I'm excited about it.
+02:40 So I'm excited about it.

 02:42 Yeah, that'd be super awesome.